 In 2008, interest rates on 10-year treasury bonds sat at 5.5% –there was scope to take on lower allocations with additional risk premium in other assets as the bond yield provided a strong risk-free rate.
 Currently bond coupons are averaging ~1.5%, leaving little wriggle room, and forcing investors to take on more risk in other assets.
 If the market continues to bid bond prices on speculative upside, essentially shorting volatility, it becomes increasingly likely that bond values will collapse on inflation shocks or an increasingly crowded trade.
 This is further exacerbated by corporate bailouts and ultra-low interest rates, fueling hibernating “zombie” companies that are siphoning monetary value through debt from the economy and offering little in return.

-As companies continue to take on riskier behaviour to remain afloat (bad acquisitions, leveraging up, etc.), the situation could continue to worsen, leading to rapid currency devaluation and widespread liquidations as the cost of capital rises.
+As companies continue to take on riskier behaviour to remain afloat (bad acquisitions, leveraging up, etc.), the situation could continue to worsen, leading to rapid asset devaluation and widespread liquidations as the cost of capital rises.

-How Bitcoin Poses a Solution
+How Bitcoin Poses a Solution against asset devaluation

 As there continues to be a growing amount of fiat capital chasing bitcoin’s fixed supply, its base value continues to grow.
 This deflationary characteristic of the asset guards it from asset dilution, ensuring that supply flow remains consistent and intrinsic value holds.
 Alongside this, its liquidity is deepening – beginning to match commodities and fiat, allowing those that allocate a portion of their treasury to bitcoin to meet short-term needs while holding an asset that has significant potential to increase purchasing power.
 Holding a Sharpe ratio of 2.62, the asset’s asymmetric return profile far exceeds that of alternative options such as gold (1.66), limiting downside in times of low cash flow with potential for favourable upside.
 For more information on the factors driving bitcoin’s value as a wealth preserver, Zerocap’s report from the middle of Covid-19 (2020) Bitcoin: This Is the Hedge offers further insight into why there is no comparable asset in today’s market.